-The bill, S.B.
-No. 2031, amends the Parks and Wildlife Code to establish new regulations regarding the removal of fences surrounding breeder deer release sites.
-It introduces two new subsections, (c) and (d), which outline the conditions under which a landowner may remove such a fence.
-Specifically, the landowner must wait at least five years since the last release of breeder deer, notify adjacent landowners of their intention to remove the fence, ensure that the site has minimal connection to any facility with chronic wasting disease, and obtain certification from the department that no deer from the site have been linked to positive disease tests.
+S.B.
+No. 2031 amends the Parks and Wildlife Code to establish new regulations regarding the removal of fences surrounding breeder deer release sites.
+The bill introduces Subsections (c) and (d) to Section 43.361, which outline the conditions under which a landowner may remove such a fence.
+Specifically, the landowner must wait at least five years since the last release of breeder deer, notify adjacent landowners of their intention to remove the fence, ensure that the site has minimal connection to any facility with chronic wasting disease (CWD), and obtain certification from the department that no deer from the site have been linked to positive CWD tests.

 Statutes affected: